ribtoks/code-jamming/_posts/2017-11-22-ultimate-combobox-in-qml.md

 }
 </code></pre>

 With this you can guarantee natural behavior of `ComboBox` and it is absolutely custom: you can style it as you want.
-So far this is the best option of customizable `ComboBox` I&#8217;ve seen anywhere.
+So far this is the best option of customizable `ComboBox` I've seen anywhere.